olivia3395/HQQ_1-bit_Quantization/README.md

 * Lin et al. (2023) — *AWQ: Activation-Aware Weight Quantization for LLMs*
 * Frantar & Alistarh (2022) — *Optimal Brain Compression*

----

-Would you like me to follow up with a **side-by-side visual diagram** comparing QLoRA (4-bit fine-tuning) vs HQQ (1-bit post-training quantization)?
-It would clearly show where they differ (trainable vs frozen, quantization scope, hardware load, etc.) — great for inclusion in your README or slides.